Financial Information for Graduate Students

-All students who are accepted for admission into our program receive financial support from the Department.
+All students who are accepted for admission into our program receive financial support from the Physics Department.
 Teaching Assistantships include a full tuition scholarship, payment of all laboratory fees for required courses, and a competitive stipend.
-Stipends begin at $21,300 per year with enhancement scholarships of up to $10,000 per year available from the Graduate School.
-For fall 2013 incoming Ph.D. students, the average enhancement is $4429.
+Stipends are currently at $26,00 per year.

 Research Assistantships are under the direction of principal investigators of research projects, and final decisions concerning recipients are made by the individual faculty members.
 A typical Teaching Assistantship includes some combination of teaching introductory physics labs, tutoring, and grading.

 It is often possible to find outside funding for your research, including Graduate Research Fellowships from the National Science Foundation (starting at around $30,000), the Department of Energy, and other federal and private funding agencies.
 Students from Texas who are working in space related fields are eligible for grants from the Texas Space Grant Consortium (TSGC).
 Several of our students have been TSGC grant recipients.